mufeedali/Komikku/README.md

 ### Native package

-Komikku is available as native package in the repositories of the following distributions:
+Komikku is available as a native package in the repositories of the following distributions:

 [![Packaging status](https://repology.org/badge/vertical-allrepos/komikku.svg)](https://repology.org/project/komikku/versions)